 HAZER can also send the email to a manager’s email, or to the email of anybody who should be informed of the new user.
 Why would anyone do it?

 Too much is not always for the good.
 Too many users, dashboards, ungrouped sensors, etc. means more information noise for the managers.

 In HAZER managers can set limits for user accounts, pre-determining what and to what extent a user can do.
 Centralized management helps to preserve efficient account structure throughout all changes that one makes.

 By now you have:

 Beautifully designed workspaces called Dashboards.

-All sensors and counters represented like in specialized software and conveniently grouped.
+All sensors and counters are represented just like in specialized software and conveniently grouped.

-Flawless account structure relieving your managers from the information noise.
+Flawless account structure relieves your managers from the information noise.

 Why not make the solution your own to the end?

-If you run a business in Sri Lanka, you can control it remotely with HAZER sensor monitoring system.
+If you run a business, you can control it remotely with the HAZER sensor monitoring system.
 Let us tell you how.
 Contact the developer for a free IoT consultation.